VGP/vgp-trees/phase-1/README.md

 ### First attempt: `roadies_v1.1.tre` or `roadies_v1.1.nwk`
 * Files:
+	* `roadies_v1.1.4.nwk` is the inferred tree in Newick with improved branch lengths due to correct rooting before branch length estimation
 	* `roadies_v1.1.nwk` is the inferred tree in Newick with no edits
 	* `roadies_v1.1.rerooted.nwk` is the inferred tree in Newick, rerooted at Jawless fishes
 	* `roadies_v1.1.tre` is Nexus file with rooting and all sorts of other annotations, suitable for FigTree and perhaps other tree viewing software.